jiukaizong/LLM/README.md

+# Readme before you download

-# The model files are too large to be included in the GitHub repository, If you need to download the complete model files, please visit the following link: https://drive.google.com/drive/folders/1oNXUASF-3Jg4JHvnXDT57VvK-MIIeGbx?usp=sharing
+The model files are too large to be included in the GitHub repository, If you need to download the complete model files, please visit the following link: https://drive.google.com/drive/folders/1oNXUASF-3Jg4JHvnXDT57VvK-MIIeGbx?usp=sharing

-# then follow the Readme.md steps to run the project
+then follow the Readme.md steps to run the project

 # How to Run the Project